Shrey-211/rag_chatbot/README.md

 ## 🤝 Contributing

+We love contributions!
+Whether you're fixing bugs, adding features, or improving documentation, your help is welcome.

+**Please read our [Contributing Guide](CONTRIBUTING.md) to get started.**

+Quick steps:
 1. Fork the repository
 2. Create feature branch: `git checkout -b feature/amazing-feature`
 3. Make changes and add tests
-4. Run checks: `make all`
+4. Run checks: `make all` or `pytest tests/`
-5. Commit: `git commit -m 'Add amazing feature'`
+5. Commit with clear message: `git commit -m 'Add amazing feature'`
 6. Push: `git push origin feature/amazing-feature`
-7. Open Pull Request
+7. Open a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:
+- Setting up your development environment
+- Code style and standards
+- Writing tests
+- Submitting pull requests
+- Getting help

 ## 📄 License

-MIT License - see [LICENSE](LICENSE) file for details
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ Free to use for personal and commercial projects
+- ✅ Modify and distribute as you like
+- ✅ Private use allowed
+- ⚠️ No warranty provided
+- ℹ️ Must include license and copyright notice

 ## 🙏 Acknowledgments